SoftwareAG/c8y-docs/content/change-logs/analytics/datahub-no-version-yet-Exploration-of-additional-columns.md

 ---
-date: TODO
+date:
 title: Exploration of additional result columns
 product_area: Analytics
 change_type:
-  - value: TODO
+  - value: change-QHu1GdukP
     label: Feature
 component:
-  - value: TODO
+  - value: component-A8vMaVaTg
     label: DataHub
 build_artifact:
-  - value: TODO
+  - value: tc-H-tuq-8Es
     label: cdh
-version: TODO
+version:
 ---
-The editor for managing additional result columns has been enhanced with convenience tooling for exploring nested data.
+The editor for managing additional result columns of an offloading pipeline has been enhanced with convenience tooling for exploring nested data.
+Using sample data retrieved from the corresponding {{< product-c8y-iot >}} base collection, you can interactively browse through the structure of the data in order to determine which specific sub-structure you want to offload.